-5.16 ACCOMMODATION IN COLLEGE DURING INTERVIEWS
+5.17 ACCOMODATION IN COLLEGE DURING INTERVIEWS

-Non- AC accommodation on campus with facilities for dining is available, to a limited extent, to outstation candidates called for interviews and their parents/guardians during the interview period.
+The College strives to provide comfortable experiences for the applicants during the interview stage of the admission process.
+Limited AC and Non- AC accommodation on campus with facilities for dining is available, for outstation candidates called for interviews and their parents/guardians during the interview period.
 The College does not, however, guarantee the availability of accommodation for all.
-Those who wish to avail this facility should apply at accommodation@ststephens.edu.
-Those candidates who will be allotted accommodations will be required to pay, at the time of room allotment, the prescribed tariffs for food and/ lodging.
+Those who wish to avail this facility should apply through a form (which will be available at https://ststephens.edu/admissions-accomodation/).
+Those candidates who will be allotted accommodations, on a first come first served basis, will be required to pay, at the time of room allotment, the prescribed tariffs for food and/lodging.

-5.17 ADMISSION SCHEDULE
+5.18 ADMISSION SCHEDULE